Fairlay/Bitcoin-Betting/README.md

 ```

 ## `ISSUEINVITE`
 Issuing an invite.
 In order to issue an invite to the platform, you must hash your custom secure invite code with SHA256 and provide the UTF-8 encoded string as InviteCodeHash.
 Issueing an invite costs 0.01mBTC.
+The InviteCode must be at least 11 characters long.

 Request: